Panoptikum-social/blog.panoptikum.social/index.md

 ## Why another podcasting platform?

-There are other platforms out there, Apple's Itunes being probably the most prominent of these,there are even search engines dedicated to podcasts out there, e.g. Fyyd, but all of them never felt inviting to me, neither as a podcast listener nor as a podcaster (a podcast producer).
+There are other platforms out there, Apple's Itunes being probably the most prominent of these, there are even search engines dedicated to podcasts out there, e.g. Fyyd, but all of them never felt inviting to me, neither as a podcast listener nor as a podcaster (a podcast producer).